tlevine/ypotf/docs/data-model.rst

   2. Pending subscriptions (X-Ypotf-Subscription is set.)

-2. Pending unsubscriptions
+2. Pending unsubscriptions (Flagged ANSWERED UNSEEN)

-3. Applied commands/data
+3. Applied commands/data (Flagged ANSWERED SEEN)

   1. Applied commands (X-Ypotf-Subscription is not set.)
   2. Current subscriptions (X-Ypotf-Subscription is set.)

+Messages take one of the following paths through these states.